FischKevin/FischKevin/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I have ended my OpenClassrooms JavaScript React developper path.

-🧠 I'm currently looking for a side project to improve my skills.
+🧠 I've just finished my portfolio (kevinfischer.dev), and I'm working on a full stack project : a vegetable garden manager.

 💬 Ask me about everything you want.
 Maybe I can help.